hyperglyph/hyperglyph/spec/hyperglyph.rst

 MUST add the header 'Content-Disposition: form-data; name="...";', with the name of the input set.

-for 'form', the request body MUST be a glyph encoded ordered dictionary of (name->value) entries.
+for 'form', the request body MUST be a hyperglyph encoded ordered dictionary of (name->value) entries.

 for 'query', the request MUST have no body, and the request url is constructed from the form url, and the form arguments as the query string.

-this query string is a urlencoded, glyph encoded ordered dictionary, of (name->value) entries. i.e. /form/url/without/query?Ou4%3Aname%3Bu5%3Avalue%3B%3B
+this query string is a urlencoded, hyperglyph encoded ordered dictionary, of (name->value) entries. i.e. /form/url/without/query?Ou4%3Aname%3Bu5%3Avalue%3B%3B